 Memories of Murder first published by Movie Gazette

 Between the years 1986 and 1991, in a small rural town in South Korea, ten women were raped and murdered.
-The perpetrator was never found, but the huge police manhunt exposed a system of detection which was woefully inadequate, governed less by scientific method than by incompetence, brutality and superstition.
+The perpetrator was never found [until Lee Choon-jae, already serving a life sentence for another murder, confessed to the Hwaesong serial killings in 2019], but the huge police manhunt exposed a system of detection which was woefully inadequate, governed less by scientific method than by incompetence, brutality and superstition.
 Bong Joon-Ho’s Memories of Murder (Salinui Cheok) follows the work of a team of detectives at the centre of the investigation, and is an unusual combination of police procedural docudrama, ambivalent nostalgia piece, dark comedy and existential thriller.

-From M to Silence of the Lambs to Se7en, cinema’s concern with the hunts for serial killers has had a long history – but what distinguishes Memories of Murder from the rest is the status of the case that it portrays – not only real, but also unsolved to this day.
+From M to Silence of the Lambs to Se7en, cinema’s concern with the hunts for serial killers has had a long history – but what distinguishes Memories of Murder from the rest is the status of the case that it portrays – not only real, but also still unsolved at the time Bong was making his film.
 It would be tempting to say that this is a film about the development of a modern police force from its primitive beginnings – or even an allegory about the emergence of South Korea from rustic parochialism to a more internationalist profile – and in a sense it is both of these things.
 Yet all this is to ignore the film’s emphasis on failure, and its recurring image of men running about in the dark.